Setting an environment variable

 ARGYLL_NOT_INTERACTIVE

 Normally Argylls tools expect that they are directly interacting with a user, and use a couple of techniques for communicating with them through the console and command line.
 One is to output progress information by re-writing the same display line by using a Carriage Return rather than a Line Feed at the end of each line.
 Another is to allow a single key stroke to trigger an action or interrupt operations.
+This can be a bit difficult to work with when wrapping Argyll tools in a script.

 Any time it would wait for a single console keystroke input, it will instead wait for and read the next character and a return from stdin.